Zachary Levi: Acting

 Levi joined the cast of the Broadway revival of She Loves Me in the lead role of Georg, alongside Laura Benanti as Amalia.
 It opened at Studio 54 on March 17, 2016, after previews on February 19, 2016, for a limited engagement through June 12.
 The run was later extended through July 10, when it closed.
 The production received high critical praise, receiving 5 Stars from The Guardian and was selected as a Critics' Pick for The New York Times.
 Levi was nominated for a Tony Award for Best Performance by an Actor in a Leading Role in a Musical for his performance.
 Critics praised Levi's performance of Georg, noting that his portrayal is "suave and handsome at times, disarmingly nebbishy at others," and that he "[exudes] sweet modesty and just a pinch of hauteur."
 The production had a historic livestreamed performance on June 30, 2016, with Levi and the cast participating in the first livestreamed show in Broadway history.

-In 2017, Levi reprised his role as Flynn Rider in a Disney Channel Original Movie titled Tangled: Before Ever After.
-This movie continued the story as a regular series titled Rapunzel's Tangled Adventure, which lasted for 3 seasons, premiering on March 24, 2017, and concluding March 1, 2020.
-The series is based on the 2010 film Tangled and features the returning voices of Mandy Moore and Zachary Levi.
+In 2017, Levi reprised his role as Flynn Rider in a Disney Channel original film titled Tangled: Before Ever After.
+The television movie continues the story as a regular series titled Rapunzel's Tangled Adventure, which lasted for three seasons, premiering on March 24, 2017 and concluding March 1, 2020.
+The series is based on the 2010 film Tangled and features the returning voices of Mandy Moore and Levi.
 In 2018, Levi appeared as Dr. Benjamin Ettenberg, a love interest for the main character, Miriam 'Midge' Maisel, in the second season of The Marvelous Mrs. Maisel.
 With the series' other principal cast members, Levi won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series at SAG's January 2019 awards ceremony.

-In 2019, Levi starred as the title character in New Line Cinema and Warner Bros.' superhero comedy feature film Shazam!, an entry in the DC Extended Universe franchise.
+In 2019, Levi starred as the main character in New Line Cinema and Warner Bros.' superhero comedy feature film Shazam!, an entry in the DC Extended Universe franchise.
 In the film, Levi's Shazam character (also known as Captain Marvel) is the superpowered alter-ego of a teenaged boy, Billy Batson (played by Asher Angel), who retains his childish personality in his adult form similar to the 1988 20th Century Fox comedy Big.

-After a nearly two-year hiatus away from acting, Levi starred in a supporting role on The Mauritanian, which was directed by Kevin Macdonald and starred Tahar Rahim and Jodie Foster in the lead roles.
-He is also set to star in two films by the Kingdom Story Company: the leading role of Kurt Warner in the biographical sports drama American Underdog, and LaRette in The Unbreakable Boy.
-He is set to reprise as Billy Batson/Shazam in Shazam!
-Fury of the Gods, set to release on March 17, 2023.